AYUSHSAHU23/PowerBI-Project/README.md

 # PowerBI-Project

-Help organisation to improve employee performance and improve employ retention reduce attrition by creating HR analytics Dashboard.
+Help organisation to improve employee performance and improve employee retention (reduce attrition) by creating HR analytics Dashboard.

 •	Figured out the valuables insights from the Dashboard.